North Holland: Regions in North Holland

+Population and municipalities

+About one in six Dutch people live in North Holland, which resulted in a population density over eight times the European average as of 2004.

-As of 24 March 2022, North Holland is divided into 44 municipalities (local government).
-After the dissolution of the Netherlands Antilles, three islands in the Caribbean, Bonaire, Saba, and Sint Eustatius, were offered to join the province, though the offer has been neither accepted nor rejected.
+As of 24 March 2022, North Holland is divided into 45 municipalities (local government).
+After the dissolution of the Netherlands Antilles, three islands in the Caribbean: Bonaire, Saba, and Sint Eustatius, were offered to join the province.
+However, the offer has been neither accepted nor rejected.

 North Holland has five municipalities with 100,000 or more inhabitants.
 They are, in order of size, Amsterdam (in terms of population this is also the largest municipality in the Netherlands), Haarlem, Zaanstad, Haarlemmermeer and Alkmaar.
 Another seven municipalities have a population between 50,000 and 100,000 inhabitants (Hilversum, Amstelveen, Purmerend, Hoorn, Velsen, Den Helder and Dijk en Waard).

+Municipalities are grouped for statistical purposes.